OpenSimian/osMonoDev/README.md

 ## Getting Started
-These instructions presume that the user has install rights on a current 64 bit machine (& OS) with multiple CPUs and enough memory/disk storage to support running a VM.
+These instructions presume that the user has install rights on a current 64 bit machine (& OS) with multiple CPUs and enough memory/disk storage to support running 2 additional VM's.

 ### Install VirtualBox on the host machine
  ( [Ubuntu Install Instructions](https://help.ubuntu.com/community/VirtualBox/Installation) )